~ a short story

 B: “You fail to realize that victory already lies within our collective grasp.
 We each can see it, we simply are not yet ready to make the necessary sacrifices.
 The most crucial choices require the strongest wills.
 And we will soon see who is the stronger in this way.
 We shall see who is more willing to sacrifice the plums AND the peaches.”

 W: “But you only see the grand objective — you fail to play the small games.
 Sometimes the small stuff wins the war.
 And I think only one of us has the resolve, and the attention to detail, required to sweat the small stuff.
-Who are you, so high in your tower, to micromanage, to imbue our men with a sense of duty to clear every at task at hand, no matter how insignificant it might seem.
+Who are you, so high in your tower, to micromanage, to imbue your men with that vital sense of duty to clear every at task at hand, no matter how insignificant it might seem.
 Sometimes that duty is to take the opportunity to pilfer the goat while on the swift march to the grand skirmish in the valley.
 Look ahead and look alive!
-My boots have been the ground.”
+My boots have bent the ground.”

 ~ The man in black pauses for the moment, needing to reassess his own objective here at the “negotiating” table.
 What are we trying to do?
 His own purpose, as supreme commander of the black forces, was two-fold: 1) to gather information on the white army’s current positions and strategy, and 2) to impart misdirection and sow the seeds of doubt into the opposing commander of the white army, regarding his own army’s positions and strategy.
 Undoubtedly, the man in white held similar designs for this meeting.
 Of course, each of them knew, in their discussions of past, present, and future maneuvering they had deftly mixed truth, half-truth, and deception altogether, in an effort to most effectively throw the other off-balance.
 It remained to be seen if it was working.

 The man in black continued the conversation unabated,